Gayle McCormick: Solo career

 After the group Smith disbanded, Gayle McCormick recorded three solo albums.
 Many of her songs were penned by Dennis Lambert and Brian Potter, who also produced Gayle McCormick, her debut album of mostly covers.
 This platter was released in 1971 on ABC Dunhill, the same label as the contemporary sensation Three Dog Night.
 To support this record, McCormick took her touring group, billed as the Underhand Band, on the road across North America.
 McCormick's outfit opened for Three Dog Night.

 McCormick confessed that she intentionally shed her 'Smith' image (even though her new band routinely performed "Baby It's You").
-She stated that felt more confident as a solo artist, being able to choose her own material.
+She stated that she felt more confident as a solo artist, being able to choose her own material.
 "I pick songs that I can feel and put myself into," McCormick told a Cincinnati Enquirer reporter.
 While she did not envision herself singing professionally in another twenty years, she was enjoying herself on the road.

 On the radio, McCormick's performance of Lambert and Potter's "It's a Cryin' Shame" charted at a modest #44 on the Billboard Hot 100 but later became a top 10 hit on the new Adult Contemporary chart.
 It was covered in 1976 by Cher.
-McCormick also recorded an American Bandstand video for "It's a Cryin' Shame."
-Her follow-up single, "You Really Got a Hold on Me," barely scraped the Billboard Hot 100 at #98.
-Another single, "C'est La Vie," failed to generate any chart activity.
+McCormick also recorded an American Bandstand video for "It's a Cryin' Shame".
+Her follow-up single, "You Really Got a Hold on Me", barely scraped the Billboard Hot 100 at #98.
+Another single, "C'est La Vie", failed to generate any chart activity.
 McCormick recorded a version of "Superstar" at around the same time as the Carpenters recorded their major hit.

-McCormick admitted her first album was something of a "downer...Most of the songs, well, just weren't my kind of material," she said.
+McCormick admitted her first album was something of a "downer ...
+Most of the songs, well, just weren't my kind of material," she said.
 "But I did it because it was a single album and...I needed that.
 Now, I know what I want to do."
 She hinted that her next releases would move away from the "bubble-gum" of her first single and fully embrace the R&B style she greatly preferred.

 McCormick recorded her second album on a new label, Decca/MCA at Bolic Sound Studios in early 1972.
 Jay Lasker of Dunhill had dropped McCormick from his label for lack of sales.
 Grousing about the recent trend of "singing broads," Lasker implied that he had expected McCormick's debut to perform as well as Carole King's.
-"It just didn't work out," he bluntly told the Philadelphia Inquirer in 1972.
+"It just didn't work out," he bluntly told The Philadelphia Inquirer in 1972.
 However, McCormick continued to work with manager Burt Jacobs, the same manager as Three Dog Night.